Daní K. Sheppard, Ph.D.

 1996: George Mason University; PhD, Developmental Physiological Psychology

 1988: Virginia Tech; BS, Psychology

 I joined the department in 1999 after completing a three-year post-doctoral fellowship in pharmacology and neuroendocrinology at Loyola University Chicago/Stritch School of Medicine with Dr. Loek Van de Kar.
 My graduate training at George Mason University with Dr. Robert Smith included a focus on developmental models of drug effects.
 My research projects have reflected my interests in (1) animal models of Obsessive-Compulsive Disorder, (2) lasting effects of early exposure to psychotropic medications, (3) gender/sex differences, (4) mechanisms of estrous cyclicity, and (5) how ovarian hormones (e.g. estrogen) influence the effects of psychotropic drugs.
 These projects have offered students an interdisciplinary approach to scientific methodology and a unique opportunity to bridge the social and natural sciences.
-I am currently pursuing new interests that include (1) long-term effects of adolescent exposure to drugs, (2) the role of pubertal hormones on drug effects, (3) transactional models of culture and physiology and their impact on behavior, and (4) educational models of service-learning and community engagement.
+I am currently pursuing new interests that include (1) the role of the natural environment on behaviors and health in northern latitudes, (2) cardiac arrest survival and reporting in Alaska, and (3) factors of success in quality online learning.

 When I am not teaching or buzzing around my office or lab, I can usually be found in the navigator’s seat flying around the Interior of Alaska, floating down a river in a kayak, attempting to make something more than noise out of a harmonica and guitar, beating up a punching bag, or cheering on our student athletes.